 If cancer cells do not penetrate surrounding tissues and stay within the confines of a duct or lobule, they are called noninvasive, in situ tumors (tumors that remain "in the site" of origin).
 In situ carcinomas are too small to have formed a "lump" and usually cannot be felt during a physical exam.
 They are discovered by mammography.

-Noninvasive carcinomas include lobular carcinoma in situ (LCIS) and ductal carcinoma in situ (DCIS).
-DCIS also is considered a potential marker for the development of invasive carcinoma.
-There is considerable controversy over whether to treat DCIS by some form of breast-sparing surgery, with or without radiation, or by mastectomy (see also Treatment of Breast Cancer).
-Individuals may develop one, the other, or a combination of invasive and noninvasive breast cancer.
+Rare invasive breast cancers include tubular cancers (slow-growing, tube-shaped cancers), medullary cancers (cancers that look like the gray matter of the brain), and mucinous cancers (cancers containing mucus proteins).
+Individuals may develop one, the other, or a combination of invasive and noninvasive breast cancers.
 If a patient has both types of cancer, treatment is based on the stage of the invasive component.

 In many cases, the cell type does not affect the type or duration of therapy that a patient receives.
 However, according to a report issued by the American Cancer Society (ACS), the U.S. Centers for Disease Control and Prevention (CDC), the U.S. National Cancer Institute (NCI), and the North American Association of Central Cancer Registries in March 2015, classifying breast cancers according to four tumor subtypes could help improve treatment.

 This report states that breast cancers differ on a molecular level according to the following:

 - Hormone receptor (HR) statushow a chemical receptor on the cancer cell reacts to hormones like estrogen

 - Cancer cell activity around the HER2 gene

 - HER2-enriched (HR/HER2+)